-In 1989, the first year of the Shingo Prize, its namesake, Shigeo Shingo proclaimed that he wanted to “give back to America” for the lessons he’d learned from American innovators.
-His genius is there for organizations that will take up the challenge to compete through Lean.
-We don’t begrudge those in far-off places that are trying to establish a standard of living to which we have become accustomed, and we don’t have blinders on.
+At GBMP , we believe that the tide is turning towards “re-shoring” jobs and capability that America has lost in the last two decades and that the time to rally our lean community is here.
+Long-term thinking is emerging: America can compete through use lean thinking.
+In 1989, the first year of the Shingo Prize , its namesake, Shigeo Shingo proclaimed that he wanted to “give back to America” for the lessons he’d learned from American innovators.
+His genius is there for organizations that will take up the challenge to compete through lean.
+We don’t begrudge those in far off places that are trying to establish a standard of living that we have become accustomed too and we don’t have blinders on.
 Distribution of manufacturing and services makes sense in a world market.
 But we’d like to keep our share of those resources at home.